 Learn about the co-terminal degree that allows students to complete a Bachelor of Science in Business Administration (B.S.B.A.) with a Master of Public Administration (M.P.A.) in as few as five years.

 Master of Public Works

-IIT Stuart collaborates with the IIT Department of Civil, Architectural, and Environmental Engineering (CAEE) for their Master of Public Works (Infrastructure Engineering and Management) degree.
+Stuart collaborates with the IIlinois Tech Department of Civil, Architectural, and Environmental Engineering (CAEE) for their Master of Public Works (Infrastructure Engineering and Management) degree.
 Learn more.